-This book draws international attention to the autonomy of the child accompanying incarcerated mothers, and those they leave behind in the community as equal holders of human rights, despite being dependent on the convicted caregiver.
+This book draws international attention to the autonomy of the child accompanying incarcerated mothers, and those they leave behind in the community, despite being dependent on the convicted caregiver.

 The book will be a valuable resource for academic, researchers and policy-makers working in the area of international children’s rights law and criminal law.

 Chapter One: Introduction; Rights Of The Child, Mothers And Sentencing: The Case Of Kenya

 Chapter Two: Exploring The United Nations Convention On The Rights Of The Child From The Lens Of The Children Of Incarcerated Mothers

 Chapter Three: Literature Review; Rights Of The Child, Mothers And Sentencing

 Chapter Four: Evolution Of Women Imprisonment In Kenya And The Effects Of The Incarceration On Their Dependent Children